sparkflows/sparkflows-docs/docs/user-guide/control-structures/index.rst

 Control Structures
 =============

-Fire Insights provides a number of processors for controlling the execution flow.
+Sparkflows provides a number of processors for controlling the execution flow.
 These include Execute in Loop, Specify Parameters, Read Parameters.

 .. panels::
     :container: container-lg pb-3